takfarine/TCN-with-Bahdanau-Attention/README.md

 To use the TCN block with Bahdanau Attention in your architecture, simply instantiate and integrate it as you would with any other Keras layer: x = TCNBlock(filters, kernel_size, dilation_rate)(input_tensor)

+Ensure you specify the necessary parameters like filters, kernel_size, and dilation_rate.
+Tips:

+    Positioning: Place the TCN block in your model where it can effectively leverage its receptive field and attention mechanism.

+    Performance: Attention mechanisms can increase computational costs.
+Monitor training time and adjust accordingly.

+    Hyperparameter Tuning: Parameters such as the number of attention units, filters, kernel size, dilation rate might need tuning based on the dataset.

+    Attention Visualization: You can visualize the attention weights to gain insights into the sequence parts your model finds important.

+    Training Stability: Consider gradient clipping or other stabilization techniques if you encounter any training instabilities.

+    Complexity: This block increases model complexity.
+Ensure you have enough data to train the model and prevent overfitting.